aaronasherrandall/python_data_types/README.md

 #### Data types are the classification or categorization of data items.
 Data types represent a kind of value which determines what operations can be performed on that data.
 Numeric, non-numeric and Boolean (true/false) data are the most used data types.

-### Python has the following standard or built-in data types:
+### Python has the following standard or built-in data types: Numeric, Boolean, Sequence Type, Dictionary, Mutable and Immutable Objects

 ## Numeric
 #### A numeric value is any representation of data which has a numeric value.